- Key Focus Areas

 Making sure people count in a disaster

 On Human Rights Day, the Commission released a report which outlines the human rights challenges raised by the Canterbury earthquakes, and makes 33 recommendations to improve access to adequate housing and health services, and to help business make a positive contribution to human rights.
-Read more here
+Read more on the Commission’s Canterbury monitoring report here

 The Right to Sign: New Zealand Sign Language and Human Rights